Mills in Alto Aragón - harinero

 On the wall next to the stone is an engraving in the cement.
 It says Año 1935.

-The back of the room (14) is occupied by
+he back of the room (13) is occupied by

-stairs to the second floor and next to it a fanning mill used to clean the grain.
+stairs to the second floor.
+A fanning mill used to clean the grain is placed next to the stairs.

 A rough-and-ready system was set up.